 If you are undertaking an electrical project involving an application requiring locating direct burial electrical cable first, before proceeding with the project, it might be a challenge.
 Although most residential and commercial property owners are required to maintain detailed records of their electrical cabling, that’s often not the case.

 It is therefore left to anyone doing a project at that premises to first locate the buried outdoor electrical cable and then plan their next moves.

 Depending on the type of power cable buried underground, there are two types of approaches used to trace their location:

 a)Active locating: This approach involves pushing a power charge to the target cable, and then employing a receiving device to pick up the signal that’s generated.

-b)Passive locating: If the target cable already has electricity flowing through it, for instance a high voltage cable transmitting power from a grid and buried underneath your lawn, then passive locating technique may be a good way to detect the cable’s location.
+b)Passive locating: If the target cable already has electricity flowing through it, for instance, a high voltage cable transmitting power from a grid and buried underneath your lawn, then the passive locating technique may be a good way to detect the cable’s location.

 The advantage of this method for finding buried electrical cables is that it doesn’t require you to charge the cable – because it already is powered (by the current delivered from the main source – e.g. the power grid).
 However, if power is interrupted or cut-off during the detection process, this approach won’t work.

 In some cases, the cable might be just six to eight inches deep.
 In other instances, there may be several feet of earth covering hiding the cable.
 So, how do you find a cable that’s buried underground electrical cables?
 Well, here are some ways to locate them: